scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 module, which has a global effect (on the underlying random number generator internal state).

-Several analysis depends on the `PureFunctions` analysis. `ParallelMaps` uses aliasing information to check if an identifier points to the `map` intrinsic, and checks if the first argument is a pure function using `PureFunctions`.
+Several analyses depend on the `PureFunctions` analysis. `ParallelMaps` uses aliasing information to check if an identifier points to the `map` intrinsic, and checks if the first argument is a pure function using `PureFunctions`.
 In that case the `map` is added to the set of parallel maps, because it can be